YunoHost/doc/pages/01.administrate/06.overview/07.domains/domains.md

      ├── /wiki  : DokuWiki (a wiki)
 ```

 Alternatively, you may choose to install each (or some) apps on a dedicated domain.
+Beyond the aesthetic, using sub-domains instead of sub-paths allows the possibility to move a service to another server more easily.
+Also, some applications may need an entire domain dedicated to them, for technical reasons.
+The disadvantage is that you have to add a new domain each time, and therefore potentially configure additional DNS records, restart the diagnostics and install a new Let's Encrypt certificate.

 This might look prettier for end users, but is generally considered more complicated and less efficient in the context of YunoHost, since you need to add a new domain each time.
 Nevertheless, some apps might need an entire domain dedicated to them, for technical reasons.

 If all apps from the previous example were installed on a separate domain, this would give something like this: